kjkasi/EasyNetQWiki/Documentation/A-Note-on-Versioning.md

 We use the following, somewhat semantic, versioning policy:

-    major           - 0 to indicate that this is alpha software. minor           - increments when there is a breaking change to the API. patch           - indicates a bug fix or some internal change. build-number    - increments on each build on the CI server.
+    major           - 0 to indicate that this is beta software. minor           - increments when there is a breaking change to the API. patch           - indicates a bug fix or some internal change. build-number    - increments on each build on the CI server.